dotlang/language/doc/RFE.md

 `[(1,2) (3,4,5)]`.
 Because, after all, it is a set of function calls.
 `[ (rpipe1, lambda1) (wpipe1, data_to_write, lambda)]`

-? - We can pass a sequence to the function to create channels but it will imply the sequence will be mutated!
+N - We can pass a sequence to the function to create channels but it will imply the sequence will be mutated!
 The storage must be fully hidden from the code.
 `rpipe, wpipe := createPipe[int]()`
 `rpipe, wpipe := createPipe[int](100)` buffer size